Most Common Questions

 A CASA (Court Appointed Special Advocate) volunteer advocates in court for a victimized child in an abuse and/or neglect case.
 The CASA volunteer serves as a Guardian ad Litem (“guardian of the case”).
 It is his or her job to get to know the child or sibling group they are assigned to work with and make recommendations to the court about what is in the child’s best interests.

 No other program in New Hampshire provides one-on-one advocacy services for abused and neglected children.
 Based on in-depth knowledge of the child and his or her circumstances, a CASA volunteer advocate provides insights to help a judge make decisions based on the best interests of the child.
 The CASA volunteer makes sure that the child has access to the support and services he or she needs and, finally, that the child is placed in a safe home, or another permanent plan is put into place.

 Judges across New Hampshire request CASA advocates because they bring better outcomes for victimized children.
-Hear from the Honorable Susan B. Carbon about the importance of CASA’s in her hearings courtroom.
+Hear from the Honorable Susan B. Carbon and the Honorable John J. Yazinski about the importance of CASAs in their courtrooms.